-West Dean Gardens is one of the greatest restored gardens open to the public in England.
+West Dean Gardens in West Sussex is one of the greatest restored gardens open to the public in England.

 The restoration of the garden to get it to its current state began after the storm of 1987.
 Since then, Gardens Manager Jim Buckland and Gardens Supervisor Sarah Wain have carried out a bold re-development programme designed to bring the nineteenth century gardens into the twenty-first century.